Mediterranean Diet Meal Plan for Beginners

 It’s not true that you must drink a lot of red wine following the Mediterranean diet.

 Moderate consumption of alcohol, if you drink, in terms of red wine, is allowed while enjoying a meal.
-A glass of wine is claimed to be good for health, even outside the Mediterranean diet.
+Even outside the Mediterranean diet, a glass of wine is considered suitable for health.

 3. Cut The Meat

-Stick to more greens and vegetable-based main course beans, tofu, or seitan.
-If you like meat, you cannot stop consuming it all of a sudden.
+Stick to more greens and vegetable-based central course beans, tofu, or seitan.
+If you like meat, you cannot stop consuming it suddenly.

 So the best way is to go vegetarian a day a week, and continue with two days a week, and then reach your goal of becoming carnivorous a day a week.